 We do not administer state assessments; instead, formative and authentic assessments inform our curriculum decisions.
 We offer parent-teacher conferences twice a year, as well as bi-annual progress reports that convey a description of each child’s mastery of content knowledge, without letter grades.

-After school, our classrooms and yard convert to the School Age Care (SAC) program, which runs until 5:45 pm every day (see tuition sheet for pricing).
+Before school care starts at 7:45 am and after school care runs until 5:45 pm daily with our School Age Care (SAC) program (see tuition sheet for pricing).
 Families have lots of flexibility with SAC: You can sign up for full time care, create your own schedule (one hour a day, three times a week, etc.), or drop in at the last minute by emailing or phoning the office.
 We believe learning through play is important for children so we provide a range of opportunities for open-ended creative play, fine-motor activities, engineering, art, cooking, games, and more.
-Students can sign up for any of the various enrichment classes (such as martial arts, drama, dance, chess, or a special art class) which are generally offered 2-3 days a week and vary each semester.
+After school, families can sign up for any of the various enrichment classes (such as martial arts, drama, dance, chess, or a special art class) which are generally offered 2-3 days a week and vary each semester.

 We believe that families are an integral part of a child’s education and we greatly appreciate our partnership with you.
 We welcome participation from parents and adult family members who have a skill to share or just want to come in and help out.
 Elementary teachers send out a bi-monthly newsletter to keep you informed about current curriculum, as well as upcoming events and reminders.
 Children’s learning is documented and displayed so families can see the process and product of the classroom projects.
 Our Parent/Family Association (PFA) is a thriving group of families that sponsor events and fundraisers to support our learning community.
 We ask that each family contribute 20 volunteer hours per year (10 for single parent households) and there are multiple ways to participate, both in and out of the classroom.